traines-source/public-transport-statistics/README.md

 The table where all samples are recorded.
 Many fields are based on [FPTF (Friendly Public Transport Format)](https://github.com/public-transport/friendly-public-transport-format), which is also the intermediate format for ingestion.

 * id: autoincrement id
-* scheduled_time: FPTF plannedWhen/plannedDrrival/plannedDeparture, time when arrival/departure was originally scheduled
+* scheduled_time: FPTF plannedWhen/plannedArrival/plannedDeparture, time when arrival/departure was originally scheduled
 * projected_time: FPTF when/arrival/departure, time when arrival/departure is currently projected based on delay.
 Null only when cancelled.
 When delay_minutes is null, this field is still set (then equal to scheduled_time)
 * delay_minutes: Null when no realtime data available or when cancelled.
 Realtime data usually gets nulled by the source system a few minutes after actual arrival/departure.
 Negative when too early.
 * cancelled: Either this stop or the entire trip was cancelled.
 * sample_time: When this sample was taken, i.e. when the data contained in this row was current.
 * ttl_minutes: Difference between sample_time and projected_time.
-Positive when arrival/departure was in the future at sample time. past.
+Positive when arrival/departure was in the future at sample time.
+Negative when it was in the past past.
 * trip_id: FPTF tripId
 * line_name: FPTF line.name
 * line_fahrtnr: FPTF line.fahrtNr